dxdisrupt/rocket/Readme.md

 ---

 <a name="Task1" />
-## Assembling the Rocket ##
+## Assembling the Rocket Launcher ##

 1. Attach the **Sprinkler Valve and Launch Tube** (3) to the **Compression Chamber** (2) using the using the threaded PVC tubing extending from the compression chamber and threading it into the bottom of the sprinkler valve.

 	> **Note:** Be sure that you have it threaded on tightly.
 If need be use some plumbers tape to help ensure a good seal.
 If the seal here is not good, air will lead out.

 1. **CAREFULLY** remove the cap with the button on it from the **"Manual Firing Button and 9v Power Supply"** by twisting it back and forth while pulling it away from the tube.

+	> **Note:** If you are using my rocket, I just improved the connections inside the tube so you don't have to be AS CAREFUL, but you don't want to the yank the cap off and break the connections.

 1. Inside the tube, you should find the 9V Battery and the 9V battery connector.
 Connect the battery to the snap connector, the re-insert the battery in the tube and replace the cap.